 We will continue to offer the low-income bursary of £500 for degree students with households below £25,000 who are not employer/ community sponsored due to the demographics and requirements of our student body.
-The POLAR data and feedback of students has suggested that this is valued and needed.
+The POLAR data for both campuses and feedback from students has suggested that this is valued and needed.
 From 20/21 UCP has introduced a Care Leaver bursary of £500 as from existing research we believe that financial barriers are one of the factors that prevent this underrepresented group from engaging.
+This has been confirmed by local authority, the Unite Foundation and College advisors wishing to aid progression of the Care Leaver group.
 We also operate a hardship fund which is available to all full-time and non-sponsored students.